medhabar/magnify/README.md

 ### Using the Helper Script

-This project includes a helper script for common Docker operations:
+This project includes helper scripts for common Docker operations:

+**For Linux/Mac:**
 ```sh
 # Make the script executable
 chmod +x docker-helper.sh